 - Fall housing payments are due August 1, 2015 and spring housing payments are due December 1, 2015.
 Housing costs can be found on the Bridge Fee Schedule.

 - For questions regarding housing payments, contact the Office of Residence Life at 864-646-1681.

 Get Ready for Classes.

 - Complete the Clemson email authentication process via instructions emailed after June 1 from Clemson Admissions to the email provided on your Clemson application.

 - Move into your Highpointe apartment during your assigned move-in time and get settled.
-Move-in times will be distributed with roommate assignments in late July.
+Bridge move-in will be Thursday, August 13 - Saturday, August 15.
+Your specific assigned move-in date and time will be provided with roommate assignments in late July.

 - Attend your mandatory building meeting at Highpointe.

 - Review your Bridge Handbook which you will receive at Orientation.